American Heart Association Comes Clean…Sort Of.

 What a hat trick!
 Those three recommendations probably killed a lot of people you know, well before it was their time.

-Cholesterol, the Innocent Villain
+Cholesterol, the Innocent Villain?

-Turns out high levels of cholesterol cruising through your blood vessels isn’t bad.
+Turns out high levels of cholesterol cruising through your blood vessels isn’t always bad.
 Matter of fact, it is actually healthy and important.
 It’s when this cholesterol gets oxidized that you need to worry.

 Umm…the stuff that we told you to eat, like vegetable seed oils and your non-stop soda drinking causes cholesterol to get oxidized.